 The photo that appeared in an early French mini comic appears to come from a slightly later session still.
 Stratos’ colors have now been reversed (this is the “blue beard” version that we saw in the Mattel Wish Book).
 He appears to be a production sample rather than a hand-painted model.
 We have final, production versions of Man-At-Arms, Skeletor and He-Man.
 We see the striped tail Battle Cat (like the 1982 Wish List, this one does not appear to be hand-painted).
 We still have the finely painted Castle Grayskull model.
 We see the same Teela prototype that appeared in the previous advertisement.

-The 1982 Sears and JC Penny Catalog pictures (below) were probably taken sometime after the photo from the French mini comic.
+The 1982 Sears and JCPenny Catalog pictures (below) were probably taken sometime after the photo from the French mini comic.
 We can again see the striped tail factory sample Battle Cat, and a later, almost final Teela prototype.
 Her sculpt is finalized, but her paint applications are more in keeping with earlier prototypes and design drawings.
+The castles are first release factory versions.
 Everything else looks pretty “off the shelf”.

-The photo used for the Masters of the Universe Poster (below) was probably taken last of all the product photos in this series (I would place the 1982 Wish List photo second or third to last).
+The photo used for the Masters of the Universe Poster (below) was probably taken later than many of of the product photos in this series (I would place the 1982 Wish List photo second or third to last).
 Just about every toy here is a mass-produced example.
 This is the only photo in the series to feature a standard Battle Cat.
-The Castle Grayskull in this photo is likely another early factory sample, similar to the 1982 Wish Book photo.
+The Castle Grayskull in this photo is likely another very early factory example, similar to the 1982 Wish Book photo.

 Again we see the “blue beard” Stratos.
 I believe that while the hand-painted prototypes for Stratos had red wings, blue armor and a gray beard, the very first-factory produced versions had the blue beard, blue wings and red armor (which is consistent with Mark Taylor’s original B-sheet drawing).
 Then at some point the factories started producing figures using the prototype color scheme.
 It sounds a bit convoluted, but that seems to be what the photographic evidence is saying.